-AP source: Perdue to be tapped for agriculture secretary
+Trump expects 'big results' from his choice to lead USDA

+WASHINGTON (AP) — Donald Trump said Thursday that he expects that former Georgia Gov. Sonny Perdue, his choice to lead the Agriculture Department, will “deliver big results for all Americans who earn their living off the land.”

+Agriculture secretary was the final Cabinet post to be announced by Trump, who is set to take office Friday.

-WASHINGTON (AP) — Sonny Perdue, a farmer’s son who built businesses in grain trading and trucking before becoming the first Republican governor of Georgia since Reconstruction, is President-elect Donald Trump’s choice to lead the Agriculture Department, The Associated Press has learned.
+Perdue, 70, is a farmer’s son who built businesses in grain trading and trucking before becoming the first Republican governor of Georgia since Reconstruction.

-Trump intends to nominate Perdue, according to a person familiar with the decision but not authorized to speak publicly about it.
-Agriculture secretary is the only Cabinet post for which Trump, who will be inaugurated Friday, has not announced a selection.

-Perdue, 70, who comes from the small city of Bonaire in rural central Georgia, would be the first Southerner in the post in more than two decades.
+Perdue, from the small city of Bonaire in rural central Georgia, would be the first Southerner in the post in more than two decades.
 He is not related to or affiliated with the food company Perdue or the poultry producer Perdue Farms.

 Most Read Stories